apache/beam/learning/prompts/code-explaination/01_io_kafka.md

         )
         | "Log Data" >> Map(logging.info))
 ```
-Required arguments for the `ReadFromKafka` transform are `consumer_config` and `topics`.
+The required arguments for the `ReadFromKafka` transform are `consumer_config` and `topics`.
 You can use the `consumer_config` argument to specify the Kafka bootstrap servers, the `topics` argument to specify the Kafka topic to read data from, and the `with_metadata` argument to specify whether to include Kafka metadata in the output `PCollection`.
-The default value is `False`.
+The default value for the `with_metadata` argument is `False`.

-The KafkaReadOptions class is used to parse pipeline options for Kafka read transform.
-The `bootstrap_servers` and `topic` arguments are provided as a command line arguments.
-This code uses [Pipeline option pattern](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse pipeline options.
+The `KafkaReadOptions` class is used to parse pipeline options for the Kafka read transform.
+The `bootstrap_servers` and `topic` arguments are provided as command-line arguments.
+This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) to parse pipeline options.

 ```python
 class KafkaOptions(PipelineOptions):